Elizabeth Garrett Anderson School: History

 Barnsbury Girls' School was created in 1934 on the site of an all age Victorian school in Barnsbury Park.

 The school was rebuilt as part of the final phase of BSF and the new building opened in November 2012.
 Demolition of the old buildings and landscaping of the site is now complete.

 Islington Futures Federation of Community Schools

-Islington Futures is a federation of four community schools: EGA, Beacon High School, Copenhagen Primary School and Vittoria Primary School and was established in September 2018.
+Islington Futures entered a federation of four community schools: EGA, Beacon High School, Copenhagen Primary School and Vittoria Primary School and was established in September 2018.
+In September 2023, Copenhagen and Vittoria primary schools were merged as part of the local authority's school re-organisation plan.

-Jo Dibb is the Executive Headteacher of the Islington Futures Federation.
+Jo Dibb was the first Executive Headteacher of the Islington Futures Federation.
+She was succeeded by Sarah Beagley.
+The Federation was dissolved in December 2023.
+EGA, Vittoria and Beacon High became self-standing community schools with new articles of governance made by the local authority on 12th December 2023.

 Relationship with Michelle Obama

 In 2009, the school was visited by Michelle Obama, wife of then American president Barack Obama.
 During her visit she gave a speech about achieving regardless of your background and spoke about how much she had in common with the girls at the school.
 The occasion was posted online as a TED talk.
 She stayed in touch with the school following her 2009 visit and on 25 May 2011, during a state visit of the US president, she took a group of 37 pupils at the school to Oxford University for a presentation.

 In 2012, the First Lady invited a group of students from EGA to meet her in the White House.

 The former First Lady visited the school again in December 2018 where she spoke to an audience of 300 students as part of her book tour.
 Joined by a panel of former pupils and the school's Executive Headteacher Jo Dibb, she delivered an inspirational message of hope for the future and the importance of education.

 Her visits and her TED talk are described in her memoir Becoming (published November 2018) and described in her own voice for the Radio 4 serialisation of the book.